lockepatton/sonipy/paper/paper.md

 The average person is capable of discerning independent subsequent pitches with a difference of ~10 cents [@Kollmeier:2008].
 The human ear is most sensitive to frequencies between ~500-4000 Hz, similar to the range of a standard piano.

-With these parameters, xy scatterplot data can be translated into audio files that map y values to specific pitch frequencies, with the minimum discernible $\Delta y$ corresponding to a 10 cent pitch difference.
+With these parameters, xy scatter-plot data can be translated into audio files that map y values to specific pitch frequencies, with the minimum discernible $\Delta y$ corresponding to a 10 cent pitch difference.

 # The Case for Sonification: Why sonify lightcurves?